joyent/conch-api/docs/modules/Conch::DB::ResultSet::Workspace.md

 `$workspace_id` can be a single workspace\_id, an arrayref of multiple distinct workspace\_ids, or a resultset, which must return a single column of distinct workspace\_id(s)).

+## add\_role\_column

+Query for workspace(s) with an extra field attached to the result, containing information about the effective role the user has for the workspace.

+The indicated role is used directly, with no additional queries done (consequently "role\_via" will not appear in the serialized data).
+This is intended to be used in preference to ["with\_role\_via\_data\_for\_user"](#with_role_via_data_for_user) when the user is a system admin.

 ## with\_role\_via\_data\_for\_user

-Query for workspace(s) with an extra field attached to the query which will signal the workspace serializer to include the "role" and "via" columns, containing information about the effective role the user has for the workspace.
+Query for workspace(s) with an extra field attached to the query which will signal the workspace serializer to include the "role" and "role\_via" columns, containing information about the effective role the user has for the workspace.

 Only one user\_id can be calculated at a time.
 If you need to generate workspace-and-role data for multiple users at once, you can manually do: